 The device provides several bits to determine the status of a program or erase operation: DQ2, DQ3, DQ5, DQ6, and DQ7.
-Table 19 and the following subsections describe the function of these bits.
+Table 16 on page 72 and the following subsections describe the function of these bits.
 DQ7 and DQ6 each offer a method for determining whether a program or erase operation is complete or in progress.
-The device also provides a hardware-based output signal, RY/BY#, to determine whether an Embedded Program or Erase operation is in progress or has been completed.
+The device also provides a hardware-based output signal, RY/BY#, to determine whether an Embedded Program or Erase operation is in progress or is completed.